 4. Choose your hardscape color(s).
 Are you using a warm brick or cool limestone?
 Choose your color accordingly and again, make sure it works with the other colors you've already chosen.
 You can add more tones to your hardscape color by letting it dry, then reapplying the same color over it to create a pattern or accentuate a texture (I did this with the square patio pattern in my examples).

 As previously mentioned, I've included the examples above, a suggested marker list, plus the swatch sheet below in a downloadable .pdf that you can access by clicking here.
 An additional resource is a past post I wrote on rendering a plant symbol in marker.
-If you have other marker brands or colors you enjoy using, please share in the comments.
 I hope you enjoy experimenting with marker!